Aleksander Kamiński: Post-war period

 In 1958, Kamiński returned to work at the University of Łódź, where he headed the Department of Social Pedagogy.
 In 1958, he was a member of the National Committee of the Front of National Unity.

 In 1959 he obtained his postdoctoral degree on the basis of his work "Prehistory of Polish Youth Associations", and in March 1969 he was awarded the title of Associate Professor.

 Kamiński was active in the Polish Teachers Association and in the Polish Mental Hygiene Association.
 He was a member of the Committee of Pedagogical and Psychological Sciences of the Polish Academy of Sciences.
 At the beginning of the 1970s, on the order of the authorities, Kamiński prepared a report on the consequences of possible introduction of work-free Saturdays.

 After retiring in 1972, he returned to Warsaw, where he died on 15 March 1978 and was buried at the Powązki Military Cemetery, Warsaw, in the quarters of the Home Army Scouting Battalion "Zoska" (A20-1-13).
 In the end Kamiński rested next to Rudy, Alek and Zośka, who were so close to him as the heroes of "Stones for the Rampart".

 On 5 May 1991, the Yad Vashem Institute posthumously awarded Aleksander Kamiński the title of "Righteous Among the Nations" for his help given during the occupation to members of the Jewish scouts' organization and the Jewish resistance movement.

 On 22 February 2008, on the Fraternal Thought Day, during the celebrations connected with the honorary patronage of 5 scouting organizations, the President of the Republic of Poland Lech Kaczyński posthumously awarded Aleksander Kamiński the Commander's Cross of the Order of Polonia Restituta.

+Kamiński was the husband of Janina Kamińska's, a Polish archaeologist, educator and instructor of the Polish Scouting Association, and the father of Ewa Rzetelska-Feleszko, a linguistics professor.